lacker/seticore/README.md

 ## Quickstart

-You need g++, cmake (developed with 3.23.2), a CUDA toolkit, capnproto, and hdf5 with the bitshuffle plugin installed. `nvcc` should be in your `$PATH`.
+You need g++, cmake (developed with 3.23.2), a CUDA toolkit, and hdf5 with the bitshuffle plugin installed. `nvcc` should be in your `$PATH`.

-Git clone this repo, then update submodules and run the make script:
+Git clone this repo, then update submodules, then run the make scripts:

 ```
 git submodule init
 git submodule update
+./make_capnproto.sh
 ./make.sh
 ```